BlondeBurrito/hexagonal_pathfinding_astar/README.md

 north-west = (column - 1, row + 1)
 ```

-Programmatically these can be found with the public function where the grid has boundaries in space denoted by the min and max values:
+Programmatically these can be found with a public helper function where the grid has boundaries in space denoted by the min and max values:

 ```rust
 pub fn node_neighbours_offset(